sovity/edc-ce/docs/Backend/Management-API/OpenAPI/assets.md

 {% hint style="info" %} Welcome to the OpenAPI Documentation page!
 This section provides an overview of all available APIs that adhere to the OpenAPI Specification.
-All APIs listed here are loaded directly from the OpenAPI specification file: <a href="https://raw.githubusercontent.com/sovity/edc-ce/main/docs/api/eclipse-edc-management-api.yaml">Link</a>{% endhint %}
+All APIs listed are loaded from the OpenAPI specification file: <a href="https://raw.githubusercontent.com/sovity/edc-ce/main/docs/api/eclipse-edc-management-api.yaml">Link</a>.
+Please note that the API paths may differ depending on the connector, the specific API base-path of a connector can be seen in its UI dashboard.{% endhint %}.

 ---------------------------------------